MicrosoftDocs/azure-docs/articles/iot-suite/iot-suite-remote-monitoring-monitor.md

 ## Prerequisites

-To follow this how-to guide, you need a deployed instance of the remote monitoring solution in your Azure subscription.
+To follow this tutorial, you need a deployed instance of the remote monitoring solution in your Azure subscription.

 If you haven't deployed the remote monitoring solution yet, you should complete the [Deploy the remote monitoring preconfigured solution](iot-suite-remote-monitoring-deploy.md) tutorial.